xdega/drupal-lab/readme.md

 You must have Docker installed on the host machine.

 While this comes with the required themes and modules installed, you should run `composer install` from the project root.
-If you don't have composer installed natively (preferred) you may use the Docker image (https://hub.docker.com/_/composer), but this method is not supported.
+If you don't have composer installed natively (preferred) you may use the Docker image (https://hub.docker.com/_/composer) (unsupported)

 Then you can simply run: